<< Back to main referee page

 CANCELLATIONS / MAKE-UP GAMES Back to Top

 Game cancellations due to unplayable field conditions or weather conditions will be posted on the website.
 Coaches should contact the League Commissioner if they have concerns about playing a game (not canceled) due to weather or field conditions.
 The final decision to play a game with questionable field conditions is made by the coaches.
-Make-up games for any canceled games are played at the option of the coaches.
-Contact League Commissioner to schedule a make-up game.
+See the General Information page on the website for Make-Up Game information.

 CYC RULES Back to Top